-Client name Number: Your Account 123456
+Your Account Number: 123456

 This report summarizes the compensation that we received directly and indirectly in 20XX.
 Our compensation comes from two sources:

 - 1. What we charge you directly.
 Some of these charges are associated with the operation of your account.
 Other charges are associated with purchases, sales and other transactions you make in the account. - 2.
 What we receive through third parties.